OctopusDeploy/blog/blog/2021-09/google-cloud-platform-integration/index.md

 - [Azure](https://azure.microsoft.com/)
 - [GCP](https://cloud.google.com/)

-This meets the evolving needs of our customers, particularly those who have GCP Kubernetes clusters and are running tentacles on GCP virtual machines.
+This meets the evolving needs of our customers, particularly those who have GCP Kubernetes clusters and are running Tentacles on GCP virtual machines.

 Built-in integration of Octopus with GCP allows you to:

 - Connect and authenticate with GCP via a dedicated account type.
-This allows you to centralize and secure your GCP authentication and use it in your deployments and runbooks.
+This allows you to centralize and secure your GCP authentication and use it in your deployments and runbooks
-- Use [gcloud](https://cloud.google.com/sdk/gcloud), the GCP command-line tool, in custom scripts out-of-the-box.
+- Use [gcloud](https://cloud.google.com/sdk/gcloud), the GCP command-line tool, in custom scripts out-of-the-box
-- Create and tear down GCP infrastructure with [Terraform](https://www.terraform.io/).
+- Create and tear down GCP infrastructure with [Terraform](https://www.terraform.io/)
-- Access Docker images hosted with [Google Container Registry (GCR)](https://cloud.google.com/container-registry).
+- Access Docker images hosted with [Google Container Registry (GCR)](https://cloud.google.com/container-registry)
-- Deploy, scale and manage containerized applications on GCP with Octopus and Kubernetes.
+- Deploy, scale and manage containerized applications on GCP with Octopus and Kubernetes

 GCP integration is available in Octopus Deploy 2021.2 and newer.
 Octopus Cloud customers are already running this version, and on-premises customers can [download it now](https://octopus.com/downloads).